jkulba/CyanService/README.md

 </a>
 #00FFFF

-# Name of the project
+# Cyan Socket Service
-> Additional information or tagline
+> .Net Core 3.1 Hosted Service

 A brief description of your project, what it is used for and how does life get awesome when someone starts to use it.